dienmaythinhgia/cloudflare-ddns-multiaccounts/README.md

 - DNS lookup (dig) utility, if the method of obtaining IP is chosen - "dig"

-If you find any bugs or flaws, then leave your applications in the [**Issues**](https://github.com/prog-it/cloudflare-ddns-multiaccounts/issues) section
+-If you find any bugs or flaws, then leave your applications in the [**Issues**](https://github.com/prog-it/cloudflare-ddns-multiaccounts/issues) section

-The history of changes can be found [here](https://github.com/prog-it/cloudflare-ddns-multiaccounts/releases).
+-The history of changes can be found [here](https://github.com/prog-it/cloudflare-ddns-multiaccounts/releases).
 The current version of the DDNS client is in the file: ``README.md``